rfenouil/openvpn-transmission-tinyproxy/README.md

 ## About this repository copy

-All initial work is imported from another repository: haugene/docker-transmission-openvpn (commit 46ba5e0995dfbb185abd9e083e1edec3ce6fb785)
+All initial work is imported from another repository [haugene/docker-transmission-openvpn (commit 46ba5e0995dfbb185abd9e083e1edec3ce6fb785)](https://github.com/haugene/docker-transmission-openvpn).

-This new repository has been created for maintaining a working simplified arm version, to be used on my Rock64 device with [openmediavault](https://www.openmediavault.org/) (should work on other arm configurations too).
+This new repository has been created for maintaining a working simplified ARM version, to be used on my Rock64 device with [openmediavault](https://www.openmediavault.org/) (should work on other arm configurations too).

 All openvpn configuration files bundled in initial repository are removed.
 I use [NordVPN](https://nordvpn.com/) and I plan to rely on either: